queerdevperson/aaaki-accordion/README.md

 ## Files

-- **ow-accordion.php** registers the plugin, blocks, and block fields.
+- **aaaki-accordion.php** registers the plugin, blocks, and block fields.
 - **blocks folder** holds the code for the two blocks
-- **owaaa-acf-fields** is the ACF field groups for the panels that get imported
+- **aaaki-acf-fields** is the ACF field groups for the panels that get imported